 3. Letting arrangements – social rented housing (General Needs)

-3.1 Following protocols agreed by Camden Council Cabinet meeting on 5 December 2012 which ratified the Executive’s decision of 1 April 2009, Tybalds council tenants who are in housing need will have priority for lettings of new social rented homes developed at the Tybalds estate.
+3.1 Following protocols agreed by Camden Council Cabinet meeting on 5 December 2012 which ratified the Executive’s decision of 1 April 2009, Tybalds council tenants who are in housing need will have priority for lettings of new social rented homes developed at the Tybalds estate, ahead of all other housing applicants.

-3.2 The Tybalds Local Lettings Plan will give reasonable priority to council tenants from the Tybalds estate who are in housing need, in accordance with Camden Council’s Choice-Based Lettings Scheme.
-The priority principles are as follows:
+3.2 The Tybalds Local Lettings Plan will give reasonable priority to council tenants from the Tybalds estate who are in housing need, in accordance with Camden Council’s housing allocations scheme, subject to the following amendments

-3.2.2 Households who are overcrowded and seeking a larger home;

-3.2.3 Households currently under occupying their accommodation will be entitled to bid for properties that would provide their bedroom need plus one bedroom.
+3.2.3 All households currently under occupying their accommodation will be entitled to bid for properties that would provide their bedroom need plus one bedroom.
 It should be noted that anyone that under-occupies accommodation can be affected by “social sector size criteria” (bedroom tax)

-3.2.4 Households where one or more occupants has a medical condition that makes their current home unsuitable and who may benefit from one of the new homes;

-3.2.5 Households who currently occupy bedsit/studio accommodation who are overcrowded or need to move for medical reasons will be entitled to bid for 1-bedroom properties;

 3.2.6 Ground floor properties will be prioritised for Tybalds tenants who have a medical recommendation within their bed need for a ground floor home, followed by other Tybalds estate tenants without the ground floor recommendation, based on the time they have lived on the estate.

 3.2.7 Tybalds tenants with a need for wheelchair accessible accommodation will be given priority to move to one of the five new wheelchair accessible homes on the estate and the vacated homes should be ring fenced for Tybalds tenants.
 If the wheelchair accessible homes cannot be offered to Tybalds residents they will be offered to Camden residents with a wheelchair need living off the estate.